-Use the rhpctl import image command to create an image by copying the entire software contents from the specified path to the Fleet Patching and Provisioning Server.
+Use the rhpctl import image command to create an image by copying the entire software contents from the specified path to the Oracle Fleet Patching and Provisioning Server.

-Table A-28 rhpctl import image Command Parameters
+Table A-31 rhpctl import image Command Parameters

-Parameter Description -image image_name Specify the name of the image that you want to add. -path path Specify the absolute path location of the software home that you want to import (for Oracle Database images, this is the ORACLE_HOME). -zip zipped_home_path Specify the absolute path of the compressed software home to be imported (a ZIP or TAR file).
+Parameter Description -image image_name Specify the name of the image that you want to add. -path path Specify the absolute path location of the software home that you want to import.
+For Oracle Database images, this is the ORACLE_HOME.